 NPR 13.7: Cosmos and Culture

 Group blog set at the intersection of science and culture where Barbara J. King now writes.
-King is Chancellor Professor of Anthropology at the College of William and Mary.
-With a long-standing research interest in primate behavior and human evolution, she has studied baboon foraging in Kenya and gorilla and bonobo communication at captive facilities in the United States.
+King is Chancellor Professor of Anthropology at the College of William and Mary with a long-standing research interest in primate behavior and human evolution.

 Oficio de Antropólogos

 El espacio para la ciencia antropológica, su difusión en un contexto moderno, con mirada hacia el pasado para entonces proyectar al futuro.
 Oficio de Antropólogos proviene del tintero del Dr. Eduar do González Múñiz, investigador de la historia de esta disciplina.
 Estos audioblogs en formato podcast, están dirigidos al público general y estudiosos.

 I’m a zooarchaeologist at the University of Minnesota Morris, with an interest in the historical ecology of early agricultural societies of the US Southwest and the Mediterranean region.
 This blog chronicles my quest for tenure, my successes and failures in research and teaching, and my constant search for family/work balance.